Mathwebb/messages-web-service/README.md

   - /user - registers a new user in the system, the request body must be a JSON in the following format:

         {
-        'name': 'username',
+        "name": "username",
-        'email_address': 'example@example.com'
+        "email_address": "example@example.com"
         }
   - /message - sends a new message to some user in the system, the request body must be a JSON in the following format:

         {
-          'sender_email': 'sender@email.com',
+          "sender_email": 'sender@email.com",
-          'recipient_email': 'recipient@email.com',
+          "recipient_email": 'recipient@email.com",
-          'subject': 'Meeting at the park',
+          "subject": "Meeting at the park",
-          'body': 'I went to the park yesterday, did not find you there.'
+          "body": "I went to the park yesterday, did not find you there."
         }

 - DELETE